 Check the forecast and leave extra time so you’re not tempted to rush.

-Identify safe stop points (service station, service areas, etc.) to warm up and reassess conditions if weather deteriorates.
+Identify safe stop points (service stations, service areas, etc.) to warm up and reassess conditions if weather deteriorates.

 Cold reduces reaction speed and grip strength, so layer thermal base layers under waterproof outerwear and keep hands warm with winter gloves or heated grips.

-Maximise visibility with a hi-viz vest or reflective detailing and a clear visor/pinlock to maintain vision in sleet or spin-off.
+Maximise visibility with a hi-viz vest or reflective detailing and a clear visor/pinlock to maintain vision in sleet or spray.

 When the mercury drops below freezing, surface grip can change corner-to-corner.
 If you must ride, shorten the journey, keep speeds modest, and leave generous following distances.